paulfoley/Udacity_Nanodegree-Full_Stack/Signup/README.md

-# Project - Blog
+# Project - Signup

-[Blogging](https://en.wikipedia.org/wiki/Blog) is one of the most common activities on the web!
+One of the most common features on a web application is a sign up form.

 ## Project Overview

-In this project, we will create a simple blog that allows a user to enter a subject and blog post, store the post, and display the blog.
+In this project, we will create a simple signup form that takes in an username, password, and email.
 We'll deploy and host our blog using use [Google App Engine](https://cloud.google.com/appengine/).

 ## Getting Started